IDT-ITI/B-FPGM/README.md

 This software is provided by the authors "as is" and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
 In no event shall the authors be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.

 ## Citation
-If you find our pruning method or pruned models useful in your work, please cite the following publication where this approach was proposed:
+[comment]: <If you find our pruning method or pruned models useful in your work, please cite the following publication where this approach was proposed:>

-TODO
+This work was submitted to inter Conference on Applications of Computer Vision Workshops (WACVW 2025) as:

+N. Kaparinos, V. Mezaris, "B-FPGM: Lightweight Face Detection via Bayesian-Optimized Soft FPGM Pruning", Submitted to Proc.
+IEEE/CVF Winter Conference on Applications of Computer Vision Workshops (WACVW 2025), Waikoloa, Hawaii, USA, 2025.